constellation-daq/Constellation/docs/operator_guide/howtos/firewalls.md

 :::
 ::::

+## Adding exceptions to the firewall

+Alternatively, the firewall can be configured such that all necessary communication between Constellation nodes is allowed.
+This concerns the network discovery on UDP port 7123 as well as incoming TCP packets on ephemeral ports.
+There are different ways to enable communication, with different levels of restriction on subnets or IP ranges, as described in the following.

-## Accept UDP packets on port 7123
+### Accept UDP packets on port 7123

 The *CHIRP* protocol uses UDP port 7123, which needs to accept incoming packets for network discovery.
 If Constellation nodes such as satellites are not found or do not appear in controller interfaces, the firewall of the